tbep-tech/tbcmp-community-drafts/README.md

 # tbcmp-community-drafts
 Draft products and code for the Tampa Bay Coastal Master Plan underserved community maps.
-Underserved communities are identified as those facing significant sociodemographic characteristics--including economic, health, and social burdens--that may make them especially vulnerable to the negative impacts of flooding.
+Underserved communities are identified as those facing significant sociodemographic burdens--including economic, health, and social burdens--that may make them especially vulnerable to the negative impacts of flooding.
 The following 12 burdens are considered in identifying underserved census tracts within the Tampa Bay region:
 * **Income burdens**
   * Low income households
   * Social security income